VGerris/cams/README.md

 ## Cams

+A simple Android mobile application for playing RTSP streams from IP cameras.

 ![Cams](https://raw.githubusercontent.com/vladpen/cams/main/fastlane/metadata/android/ru-RU/images/phoneScreenshots/5_cover.jpg)

-Простое мобильное приложение под Android для воспроизведения RTSP потоков с IP камер.

-Особенности:
+Peculiarities:

+- A simple Android mobile application for playing RTSP streams from IP cameras.
-- Просмотр RTSP потоков c любых IP камер, включая H.265+.
+- View RTSP streams from any IP cameras, including H.265+.
-- Одновременный просмотр нескольких потоков.
-- Двадцатикратное увеличение изображения.
-- Поддержка двухканальных камер.
-- Просмотр видеозаписей или изображений по протоколу SFTP.
-- Возможность настройки оповещений о срабатывании детектора движения камеры.
-- Высокая скорость подключения.
-- Предельная простота навигации и управления.
-- Максимальная безопасность и конфиденциальность данных.
-- Переключение протокола TCP/UDP.
-  Эта опция важна при просмотре камер через интернет, где UDP может не поддерживаться или работать плохо.
+- Simultaneous viewing of multiple streams.
+- Twenty times image magnification.
+- Support for dual-channel cameras.
+- View videos or images via SFTP.
+- Ability to configure alerts when the camera motion detector is triggered.
+- High connection speed.
+- Extreme ease of navigation and control.
+- Maximum data security and confidentiality.
+- TCP/UDP protocol switching.
+This option is important when viewing cameras over the Internet, where UDP may not be supported or may not work well.

 <img src="https://raw.githubusercontent.com/vladpen/cams/main/fastlane/metadata/android/ru-RU/images/phoneScreenshots/1_main_ru.jpg"
 alt="Main screen"